opentdf/backend/README.md

 ### Repo structure

-1. The `containers` folder contains individual containerized services in folders, each of which should have a `Dockerfile`
+1. The [`containers`](./containers) folder contains individual containerized services in folders, each of which should have a `Dockerfile`
   1. The build context for each individual containerized service _should be restricted to the folder of that service_ - shared dependencies should either live in a shared base image, or be installable via package management.
-1. The `charts` folder contains Helm charts for every individual service, as well as an umbrella [backend](./charts/backend) chart that installs all backend services.
+1. The [`charts`](./charts) folder contains Helm charts for every individual service, as well as an umbrella [backend](./charts/backend) chart that installs all backend services.
 1. To deploy to an existing cluster,
-1. Integration tests are stored in the `tests` folder.
+1. Integration tests are stored in the [`tests`](./tests) folder.
 Notably, a useful integration test (x86 only) is available by running `cd tests/integration && tilt ci`
-1. A simple local stack can be pulled up with the latest releases of the images by running `tilt up` from the root.
+1. A simple local stack can be brought up with the latest releases of the images by running `tilt up` from the root.
 To use the latest mainline branches, edit the `CONTAINER_REGISTRY` to point to `ghcr.io` and [follow github's instructions to log into that repository](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).

 ## Local Quick Start and Development